alandefreitas/mdsplit/docs/index.md

 <br/>

 Github is full of mid-sized projects that help us solve specific tasks.
-Authors tend to document these repositories with beautiful README.md files and some auxiliary documents. `mdsplit` is a tool to automatically split and adjust these bulky markdown files into smaller files.
-The new files automatically produce documentation compatible with GitHub Pages.
-It can also be integrated with GitHub Actions to regenerate the documentation whenever your `README.md` file is updated.
+Authors tend to document these repositories with beautiful README.md files and some auxiliary documents.

+`mdsplit` is a tool that splits these bulky README.md files into smaller files in a way compatible with GitHub Pages + GitHub Actions + MkDocs.
+GitHub Actions will then regenerate the documentation whenever your `README.md` file is updated.

 <br/>